fbpx

 Dogs are allowed on a leash.
 Wheelchairs, baby carriages and bicycles are not permitted.

-Hking the Partnach Gorge
+Hiking in the Partnach Gorge

 This is what hiking the Partnach Gorge looks like for most of the way.

-Narrower part of the gorge hike
+Narrower part of the Partnachklamm hike

 And then there are narrower parts and a few tunnels to go through.